yuefan98/nleis.py/docs/source/getting-started.rst

 Step 1: Installation
 ====================

-If you are not familiar with :code:`impedance.py`, please first read `their documentation <https://impedancepy.readthedocs.io/en/latest/getting-started.html>`_ before explore this toolbox.
-This toolbox is designed to be fully integrated into the :code:`impedance.py` in the future, but, for now, please first clone it from the Github repo using the following command,
+If you are not familiar with :code:`impedance.py`, please first read `their documentation <https://impedancepy.readthedocs.io/en/latest/getting-started.html>`_ before exploring this toolbox.
+This toolbox is designed to be fully integrated into the :code:`impedance.py` in the future.
+If you are only interested in `nleis.py`, please skip this part and follow the pip install instruction of `nleis.py`.
+If you would like to use the impedance.py integrated version of nleis.py (which will be integrated soon), please first clone it from the GitHub repo using the following command,

 .. code-block:: bash

     !git clone https://github.com/yuefan98/nleis.py.git

-Then, create an virtual environment using the :code:`environment.yml` file
+Then, create a virtual environment using the :code:`environment.yml` file

 .. code-block:: bash